JuniperGamer/MALInfinity/README.md

 ### About the Program
 The application works by creating a series of text files, writing some text to them, and then reading the text back.
 In its default mode, it will create up to five files and then stop.

+There are 3 versions of the Malware:
+- Safezone - Completely harmless, creates max of 5 files that can be changed with a debug mode.
+User Error handling and much more saftey features for testing.
+- Eclipse - Mediocre harmfulness.
+Creats unlimited files but deletes them after closing the program **NOT GUARENTEED TO DELETE THE FILES**
+- Ector - True Malware form.
+Creates unlimited files taking up all of computer's hard drive.
+Supports Official plugins.

 ### Usage
 To run the program, compile it using a C# compiler, and then run the resulting executable from the command line.